Harrisburg School District (South Dakota)

-Former high school principal Dr. Kevin Lein, was shot on September 30, 2015.
-Assistant Principal Ryan Rollinger tackled the alleged shooter.
-This marked the first in school shooting in South Dakota.
+Former high school principal Dr. Kevin Lein, was shot on September 30, 2015 by Mason Buhl, a student at the school.
+Current principal Ryan Rollinger (who, at the time, was the assistant principal) tackled the shooter.
+This marked the second in-school shooting in South Dakota, and the first with malicious intent involved.
 The principal was not seriously injured, sustaining only a shot in his arm.

 Harrisburg offers its high school students a "1-to-1 Program" utilizing Apple MacBook Air's and Apple MacBook Pros.

 Harrisburg has also Pioneered a Modular Customized Learning option, which allows for students to move through curriculum at their own pace, and perform necessary learning targets with different media based projects.

 On December 13, 2019, an unidentified student threatened Harrisburg North, one of the districts 2 middle schools.
 In an Email to KSFY (now Dakota News Now), the school district said that "the threat was not viable."
 School was not called off.